irungentoo/toxcore/docs/updates/DHT.md

 Entries in client list and "friends" list expire after 300 seconds without ping response.

 Each client stores a maximum of 32 entries in its client list.

 Each client in the client list and "friends" list is pinged every 60 seconds.

 Each client in the client list and "friends" list has a timestamp which denote the last time it was successfully pinged.

 If the corresponding clients timestamp is more than 130 seconds old it is considered bad.

 Send a get nodes request every 20 seconds to a random good node for each "friend" in our "friends" list.

 Send a get nodes request every 20 seconds to a random good node in the client list.

 When a client receives any request from another
 -----------------------------------------------
 - Respond to the request
-    - Ping request is replied to with with a ping response containing the same encrypted data
+    - Ping request is replied to with a ping response containing the same encrypted data
     - Get nodes request is replied with a send nodes reply containing the same encrypted data and the good nodes from the client list and/or the "friends" list that are closest to the requested_node_id

 - If the requesting client is not in the client list: